0xSero/orchestra/docs/examples.md

 # Examples

+Config and skill templates live in `examples/` for copy/paste setup.

 ## 1) Screenshot Bug Debugging

 Use the vision worker to analyze a screenshot, then hand off to a coder.